Francesco149/reversing-sifas/README.md

 x\'B73DA9C0EE7116836995B5ACED4AA33B095ECAF77B33605833FD759E6E743F1D\'
 ```

+note: these values change with every update, they already changed as I
+wrote these notes, but they're pretty easy to find anyway.

 which I speculatively named ServerHost, ServerPassword and ServerKey

 the disassembly of that ServerConfig ctor reveals that they're using a